Pharmacodynamics

 Interaction

-Because Dizaverox contains zidovudine and lamivudine, it can enter into any of the interactions characteristic of each of these components individually.
-No clinically significant interactions between zidovudine and lamivudine have been found in clinical studies.
+Since the drug Disaverox contains zidovudine and lamivudine, it can enter into any interactions characteristic of each of these components separately.
+During clinical studies, no clinically significant interactions were identified between zidovudine and lamivudine.

-Zidovudine is primarily metabolized by uridine diphosphate-glucuronyl transferase (UDF-GT) enzymes; co-administration of UDF-GT enzyme inducers or inhibitors may affect zidovudine exposure.
-Lamivudine is excreted by the kidneys.
-Active renal secretion of lamivudine into the urine occurs through the organic cation transport system (OCT).
-Concomitant use of lamivudine with OST inhibitors or nephrotoxic drugs may increase lamivudine exposure.
+Zidovudine is primarily metabolized by uridine diphosphate glucuronyl transferase (UDP-GT) enzymes; Concomitant use of inducers or inhibitors of UDP-GT enzymes may affect the exposure of zidovudine.
+Lamivudine is excreted from the body by the kidneys.
+Active renal secretion of lamivudine into urine occurs through the organic cation transport (OCT) system.
+Concomitant use of lamivudine with OCT inhibitors or nephrotoxic drugs may increase lamivudine exposure.

-Zidovudine and lamivudine are not significantly metabolized by cytochrome P450 enzymes (such as CYP 3A4, CYP 2C9 or CYP 2D6), nor do they inhibit or induce this enzyme system.
-Thus, interactions of zidovudine and lamivudine with protease inhibitors, non-nucleoside reverse transcriptase inhibitors and other antiretroviral drugs that are metabolized by key P450 enzymes are unlikely.
+Zidovudine and lamivudine are not significantly metabolized by cytochrome P450 enzymes (for example, CYP 3A4, CYP 2C9 or CYP 2D6), and they do not inhibit or induce this enzyme system.
+Therefore, interactions of zidovudine and lamivudine with protease inhibitors, non-nucleoside reverse transcriptase inhibitors and other antiretroviral drugs that are metabolized by major P450 enzymes are unlikely.

-Drug interactions studies have only been conducted with adult patients.
-The following list of drug interactions should not be considered exhaustive, but does reflect the classes of drugs with which caution should be exercised.
+Drug interaction studies have only been conducted in adult patients.
+The list of interactions presented below should not be considered exhaustive, but it reflects classes of drugs in which caution should be exercised.

 Geometric mean change (%)